1.4 Are you ready to get with the programming?

 To help you learn and retain the concepts and skills that you will learn in this course, you will solve many word problems and simple math problems.
 For several activities, we give you the opportunity to practice solving particular types of problems enough times until you gain confidence that you can solve those same types of problems on a quiz.
 That means that you will be solving some types of problems several times and only the numbers for the variables will change.
 The simplest way for you to solve these problems is to program a spreadsheet to do that repetitive math for you.

 Let’s do a simple example.
 Suppose we have several boxes, some with different shapes and sizes, and we want to calculate the volume of the boxes and find the total volume.
 I have put in the names of the variables (with units!) and then the numbers for the length, width, and height of each box type and the total number of each box.
 To calculate the volume of each box, click on E3 and put an “= a3*b3*c3” in the equation line.
 Hit enter and it will do the calculation and put the answer in E3.
 A small square will appear in the lower right corner of E3.
 Click on this square with the mouse and pull down over the next three rows.
 Excel will automatically do the calculations for those rows.
 To calculate the total volume, go to F3 and enter “=d3*e3,” and hit “enter.”
 Grab the small box and pull down to get the total volume of each type of box.
 To get the total volume, click on F7, click on “Formulas,” and then “AutoSum,” and finally “Sum.”
 Excel will show you which cells it intends to sum.
 You can change this by adjusting the edges of the box it shows.
+Finally, pay attention to significant digits in your calculated volumes.
+You can adjust the number of decimal places by highlighting a cell or group of cells and then by clicking on the appropriate icon on the Excel tool bar.

 Hopefully this example is a refresher for most of you.
 For those who are totally unfamiliar with Excel, please click on the question mark in the upper right of the screen and type in the box “creating your first workbook.”
 You can also visit Microsoft's help page for additional step-by-step instructions for how to Use Excel as Your Calculator.
 The best way to learn, after the introduction, is by doing.
 The Keynote Support website also lists helpful summaries of instructions.